 The Palm House at Kew holds the UK's largest collection of bananas, but only one variety, the Cavendish, now vulnerable to extinction, tends to be consumed.
 Kate visits the University of Leicester, where there is a race against time to find a replacement.
 She also learns how chicory coffee was once a popular British drink, while Raymond tries out the forced chicory grown at Kew in his winter-warming chicory gratin.

 Travelling to Gressenhall Farm in Norfolk, Kate reveals how the humble turnip changed the course of farming and helped to double Britain's population.
 Raymond brings the turnip bang up to date when he makes a variation on traditional sauerkraut - cured and spiced turnip.

 Domestic historian Ruth Goodman shows Kate how the once-popular Tudor royal treat quince jellies are made and, as Raymond and Kate's year at Kew draws to an end, the garden is prepared for its next cycle - seeds are saved and soil is mulched.
 Raymond makes a festive poached quince to celebrate, and they reflect on their - mostly - successful year.

-Royal Gardens On A Plate starts 8.35pm Thursday 12 January on SBS, then catch it on SBS On Demand.
+Watch Royal Gardens On A Plate on SBS On Demand.

 You may have heard of the saying ‘when it rains pumpkins, make soup and gently sell it’.
 Well in the same spirit I say when peas are in season, make this salad.
 It's colourful, super-fresh and really yummy.
 For maximum flavour, make sure make the peas are at room temperature when you serve the salad.